Denny Heck: Early life and education

-Heck was born in Vancouver, Washington, in 1952 and raised in the Lake Shore area of Clark County.
-One day his father did not come back home so Heck's mother took him and his older brother and borrowed money to take a bus back to Vancouver to get her old job back as a telephone operator.
-Heck's mother divorced and later married a Teamster truck driver who provided him and his family a better life.
-Vic Heck, Heck's mother's new husband, later adopted him and his brother Bob.
+Heck was born in Vancouver, Washington in 1952 and raised in the Lake Shore area of Clark County.
+One day his father did not come back home so Heck's mother took him and his older brother and borrowed money to take a bus back to Vancouver to get back her old job as a telephone operator.
+Heck's mother divorced his father and later married a Teamster truck driver, Vic Heck, who provided him and his family a better life.
+Heck's stepfather later adopted him and his brother Bob.
 Heck graduated from Columbia River High School in 1970 and accepted an appointment to the United States Military Academy at West Point, which he attended briefly before enrolling in and later graduating from Evergreen State College in Olympia in 1973.
-He also attended graduate school Portland State University from 1974 to 1975.
+He also attended graduate school at Portland State University from 1974 to 1975.

 Early career

-Heck was the co-founder with Christopher Hedrick of Intrepid Learning Solutions.
-He served as a board director of the company from 1999 until 2012.
-The company specialized in business oriented education and training programs.
-He helped found Digital Efficiency, which specialized in aiding businesses and medical facilities in transitioning toward an all-digital format.
-Heck helped found TVW, the public affairs network for Washington State.
-TVW provides coverage of the Washington State Legislature and sessions of the Washington Supreme Court.